aeternity/protocol/serializations.md

 When used in an off-chain transaction it defines the environment in which the adjacent updates are based upon.
-This is only used in an off-chain environment and enhances the consesus reaching between channel participants.
+This is only used in an off-chain environment and enhances the consensus reaching between channel participants.
 When the off-chain is being provided on-chain as a payload, this pinned environment is not taken into account as it determines only the off-chain's state.